FilippoVigani/Dota2AdvancedDescriptions/README.md

 Download  [the latest release](https://github.com/VeegaP/Dota2AdvancedDescriptions/releases) and copy the executable in a folder of your choice.

 - Requires Windows Vista or above (Windows 8, Windows 8.1, Windows 10...)
-- Requires .NET 4.5.2, which you can find at [Microsoft download page](https://www.microsoft.com/en-us/download/details.aspx?id=42642)
+- Requires Microsoft .NET Framework 4.5.2, which you can find [here](https://www.microsoft.com/en-us/download/details.aspx?id=42643) or [here](https://www.microsoft.com/en-us/download/details.aspx?id=42642).
+If you are running Windows 10, you most likely already have it installed.

 ## Usage